Do you know the signs your cat needs more attention?

 Signs your cat needs more attention

-The signs your cat needs more attention can range from simple vocalizations to downright destructive behavior.
+The signs your cat wants attention can range from simple vocalizations to downright destructive behavior.

-It’s not uncommon for me to “meow” at my cats and have them meow back.
+It’s not uncommon for people to “meow” at their cats and have them meow back.

-I feel very proud of having this special connection with my furry animal but things can often go out of hands.
+We feel very proud of having this special connection with our furry animal but things can often go out of hands.

 While meowing is common among kittens, adult cats typically don’t meow unless they want to talk to you.